 Equipped with only a large purple crayon, Harold creates a magical world for himself, through woods, across seas, and past dragons.
 This story shows anything is possible when you use your imagination.

-One of the launch titles in the amazing new Essential Picture Book Classics list from HarperCollins, this book is full of funny twists and surprises as young Harold draws himself some wonderful adventures.
+One of the launch titles in the amazing new Essential Picture Book Classics list from HarperCollins, this book is full of funny twists and surprises as young Harold draws himself to some wonderful adventures.
 A collectible classic picture book that every child should read and own.

 Maurice Sendak says "Harold is a masterpiece".
 "One night, after thinking it over for some time, Harold decided to go for a walk in the moonlight."
-Armed only with an oversized purple crayon, Harold draws himself a landscape full of beauty and excitement.
+Armed only with an oversized purple crayon, Harold draws himself to a landscape full of beauty and excitement.

 This magical journey gives us the wondrous sense that anything is possible.
 This joyful story has delighted readers of all ages for over fifty years.
 Essential Picture Book Classics - timeless stories for every child to treasure.

 A recent favorite of ours because I just discovered this book with my preschooler (not a baby under one, but better late than never)!
 The pout-pout fish discovers being glum and spreading “dreary wearies” isn’t really all that much fun.
 This rhyming book full of colorful pictures is sure to turn the biggest frowns into great big smiles.